Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

-For a warp factor satisfying $A(\pi \rho) \gg 1$, both $\mu_H^2$ and $\Lambda_\eta$ appear redshifted from their natural 5D values: this result generalizes the warp transmutation of the RS1 model to the case of the nonlocal scale\footnote{For the warped throats in string theory, where $\ell_s = \eta$, the mass threshold of the Regge excitations is also redshifted \cite{Reece:2010xj}, which means that the string scale $M_s$ is indeed warped down, and it confirms the consistency of the results of this article from a top-down approach.}.
-It is also useful to introduce the redshifted nonperturbative scale $\Lambda_{IR}$ on the IR-brane, as well as the KK-scale:
+where $\mu_h = e^{-A(\pi \rho)} \, \mu_H$.
+For a warp factor satisfying $A(\pi \rho) \gg 1$, both $\mu_H^2$ and $\Lambda_\eta$ appear redshifted from their natural 5D values: this result generalizes the warp transmutation of the RS1 model to the case of the WNL scale\footnote{For the warped throats in string theory, where $\ell_s \sim \eta$, the mass threshold of the Regge excitations is also redshifted \cite{Reece:2010xj}, which means that the string scale $M_s$ is indeed warped down, and it confirms the consistency of the results of this article from a top-down approach.}.
+It is also useful to introduce the redshifted nonperturbative scale $\Lambda_{IR} = e^{-A(\pi \rho)} \, \Lambda_{UV}$ on the IR-brane.
+In the following, the scale hierarchy of the model is studied in the particular case of a RS throat.

-\paragraph{Randall--Sundrum Throat --} It is instructive to discuss the particular case of an Euclidean RS throat\footnote{This example is just to illustrate the proposed mechanism with a well-known warp factor, but it is not crucial for the claims of this article to have a RS throat.} (i.e. a slice of EAdS$_5$), where $A(y) = k y$ with the curvature scale $k < \Lambda_{UV}$.
-The class of UV nonlocal theories of gravity considered here are the ones where one gets the usual 5D Einstein-Hilbert gravity of the RS model for energies $E \ll \Lambda_{UV}$.
-By performing a KK dimensional reduction to 4D, one will be able to relate the 4D and 5D reduced Planck scales.
-In the local RS1 model, one gets \cite{Randall:1999ee}:

-Here, after a Taylor expansion of the nonlocal form factors in the gravity action, corrections in powers of $k/\eta$ to this relation are expected \cite{Mavromatos:2000az, Buoninfante:2018rlq}.
-In the following application, only the case $k/\eta \leq 1$ will be considered, such that $\Lambda_P/\Lambda_{UV}$ should still be of the same order of magnitude as in the RS1 model.
-As discussed in Ref.~\cite{ArkaniHamed:2000ds}, in the local RS1 model, the couplings between the 4D fields localized on the IR-brane and the KK-gravitons become nonperturbative at the scale $\Lambda_{IR}$, which is interpreted as the cutoff of the EFT on the IR-brane.
-This one is also redshifted from the natural 5D cutoff $\Lambda_{UV}$, cf. Eq.~\eqref{Lambda_IR}.
+\paragraph{Randall-Sundrum Throat:} It is instructive to discuss the particular case of an Euclidean RS throat\footnote{This example is just to illustrate the proposed mechanism with a well-known warp factor, but it is not crucial for the claims of this article to have a RS throat.} (i.e. a slice of EAdS$_5$), where $A(y) = k y$ with the curvature scale $k < \Lambda_{UV}$.
+The KK-scale is thus $M_{KK} = e^{-A(\pi \rho)} \, k $.
+The class of WNL theories of gravity considered here are the ones where one gets the usual 5D Einstein-Hilbert gravity of the RS1 model for energies $E \ll \Lambda_{UV} \sim \Lambda_P$.
+In the following application, only the case $k/\Lambda_\eta \leq 1$ will be considered, such that $\Lambda_P/\Lambda_{UV}$ should still be of the same order of magnitude as in the RS1 model.
+As discussed in Ref.~\cite{ArkaniHamed:2000ds} in the local RS1 model, the couplings between the 4D fields localized on the IR-brane and the KK-modes become nonperturbative at the scale $\Lambda_{IR}$, which is interpreted as the UV cutoff of the EFT on the IR-brane.

-\paragraph{Scale Hierarchies --} In order to further discuss the hierarchy of scales in this UV nonlocal RS1 model, one can introduce the following quantities:
+\paragraph{Scale Hierarchy:} In order to further discuss the scale hierarchy in this WNL RS1 model, one can introduce the following quantities: